 Samuel N. Antupit, USA (1974)

-Samuel N. Antupit graduated in 1954 from the Yale School of Design and Architecture, and followed a graduate programme where he studied with Paul Rand, Josef Albers and Herbert Matter.
-In 1958...Read full biography
+Samuel N. Antupit graduated in 1954 from the Yale School of Design and Architecture, and followed a graduate programme where he studied with Paul Rand, Josef Albers and Herbert Matter...Read full biography

 IM Pei, 1990